eoinkelly/notes/assembler/assembler-arm/book-modern-assembly-lang-prog-with-arm-processor.md

 # Task: calculate x - y

-* assume that x and y are both positive and y <= x
+* assume that x and y are both positive and y <= x i.e. we are saying that y is the smaller of the two numbers if they are not equal
-    * not sure why we can make this assumption?

 x = 66
 y = 23